-"Amber" is a new decoder method that's available in Rapture3D on headphones and speakers in Rapture3D 2.4.11.
-This uses the free IRCAM AKG "Listen" HRTF data set (like "Orange"), but is processed with new and improved algorithms.
+"Amber" is a 3D HOA "binaural" decoder method for headphones that is available in Rapture3D and our pro audio products.
+This uses the free IRCAM AKG "Listen" HRTF data set.

-This works best on headphones - you'll need to put your computer into "Headphone" mode through Control Panel, or select "Headphone Stereo" or "Headphone Stereo (Compat.)" in the Rapture3D Speaker Layout program.
+This works best on headphones.
+If you're using Rapture3D playback or gaming you'll need to put your computer into "Headphone" mode through Control Panel, or select "Headphone Stereo" or "Headphone Stereo (Compat.)" in the Rapture3D Speaker Layout program.
 Then on the "Decoder" tab, select "HRTF (Amber)" if it isn't selected already.

 The IRCAM AKG "Listen" HRTF data contains measured HRTFs from about 50 different people - this must have taken a lot of effort and we're very grateful to the good folk of IRCAM for doing the work and making the results available to the world!
 What we've done is analyse this data and come up with an 'average' HRTF that is a sensible compromise, using some new work.
 As it's an average, it wouldn't be perfect for any of the people actually measured, but hopefully not awful for any of them either!
 It's certainly much better than conventional "panning" techniques.